 Starlight receives no government funding and relies on the generosity of the Australian community.

-Wheelchair Sports WA is a Charity that provides a broad range of social, recreational and sporting opportunities to people living with a physical disability in Western Australia.
-These are the means by which Wheelchair Sports WA aims to provide people with physical disabilities with the opportunity and encouragement to live fuller, healthier and happier lives.
+Rebound WA is a Charity that provides a broad range of social, recreational and sporting opportunities to people living with a physical disability in Western Australia.
+These are the means by which Rebound WA aims to provide people with physical disabilities with the opportunity and encouragement to live fuller, healthier and happier lives.

 The Charity receives very little government support and therefore relies heavily on fundraising and the generosity of the WA community to continue to provide programs and opportunities for the disabled community.